 Light Duty and Reduced Work Schedules for Pregnancy

 Cities are not required to provide light duty work or part-time work to accommodate a pregnancy.
 However, an individual who is pregnant should be treated in the same manner as other individuals with non-work related injuries.
-If a health care provider indicates that a pregnant employee needs part-time work for health reasons, you may have to provide that schedule.
+If a health care provider indicates that a pregnant employee needs part-time work for health reasons, you should consider such schedule as a possible accommodation.

 Positions that may be Considered Dangerous during Pregnancy